amitxv/PC-Tuning/docs/post-install.md

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

 - Consider disabling idle states to force C-State 0 with the commands below before using your real-time application then enable idle after closing it.
-Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted.
 Forcing C-State 0 will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption, the CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
 A value of 0 corresponds to idle enabled, 1 corresponds to idle disabled.
 If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior (e.g. Precision Boost Overdrive, Turbo Boost).

+    - Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted

+    - Disabling idle states is in [Microsoft's recommendations for configuring devices for real-time performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device).

         ```bat
         powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
         ```

 - If you are using Windows 8.1+, the [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) presentation mode with your application, and take responsibility for damage caused to your operating system, you can disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
 Beware of the UI breaking and some games/programs will not be able to launch (you may need to disable hardware acceleration).
 Ensure that there aren't any UWP processes running and preferably run the ``Services-Disable.bat`` script that was generated in the [Configure Services and Drivers](#configure-services-and-drivers) section before disabling DWM